It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 And if there's a new theme that I want you to understand that it's taking place, being orchestrated by the left and the drive-by media, it is thought control.

-Uh you everybody is acting defensive in their speech uh and in their actions.
+Everybody is acting defensive in their speech and in their actions.

 And this is all happening on purpose.

-Chilling all of that is and frightening people and having them live in doubt and in fear over what might happen to them if they simply be who they are, if they're simply simply honest.
+They are not what sponsoring this, chilling all of that is, and frightening people and having them live in doubt and in fear over what might happen to them if they simply be who they are, if they're simply honest.

-Uh and the the I think I think this is something that you need to keep in mind if you watch the news, if you if you're one of these people that's gonna expose yourself to the drive-by media on a daily basis, the the the context in which you must place everything you see and everything you hear is that it is about controlling you.
+If you watch the news, if you're one of these people that's going to expose yourself to the drive-by media on a daily basis, the context in which you must place everything you see and everything you hear is that it is about controlling you.

 Same thing for the Democrat Party.